SarahKingsbury-dfo/ITapp/README.md

 This tool is designed to facilitate the process of reviewing applications for introductions and transfers of aquaculture stock.

 Currently, the app is only operational for native shellfish transfers in the Maritimes region.
-Users must have access to DFO Maitimes shared `W` drive
+Users must have access to DFO Maritimes shared `W` drive for access to the monitoring date.

 # Installation